GIScience/gis-training-resource-center/content/Module_9/en_qgis_module_9_public_health_ex_9.md

 ## Task 3: Calculating Population Coverage Using WorldPop

+Next, we will generate several population statistics.
+First, use the admin boundaries together with the WorldPop raster to calculate the total population for each district.

 1. In the **Processing Toolbox**, search for the tool **Zonal Statistics** and open it.
    - **Input layer:** `tcd_admbnda_adm2_20250212_AB.shp`
    - **Raster layer:** `tcd_pop_2025_CN_100m_R2025A_v1.tif`